juusoi/calculator_tests/README.md

-# calulator_tests
+# Calculator Tests
-rf tests for a calculator
+A robot framework test suite to test a webcalculator